 - Performance: While you can certainly get an extreme level of performance from a desktop (looking at you, Intel Extreme Rig), workstation components can produce several times the power of consumer-level hardware, depending on the configuration, of course.
 This power results in faster render times, smoother animation, seamless simulation, and more intense machine learning.

-- Durability: Each component in a CAD workstation PC are held to a higher standard than what’s found in a business PC.
-The idea is that these components will be used at high demand, and they must be able to handle these expectations.
-In fact, many workstations are left computing numbers long after people are done using them.
+- Durability: Many components in a workstation are considered “workstation class” meaning they are held to a higher standard than what’s found in a typical desktop PC, using better quality capacitors and other components.
+The idea is that these components will be used at high demand, and they must be able to handle these expectations, day in and day out without failure or error.

 - Features: Workstation PCs have distinct features that give them their title.
-These typically include: ECC RAM, multiple processor cores, RAID, SSD and optimized GPU.
-All of these parts and components make a CAD workstation PC more reliable and dependable.
+These typically include: ECC RAM, multiple processors, or specialized inputs/outputs.
+All of these parts and components make a workstation PC more reliable and dependable than the typical desktop.
 For instance, ECC RAM fixes memory errors before they affect your system, which prevents crashes and downtime.
-SSD cards are more reliable because they don’t have moving parts and are faster.

 Which is Better – a workstation vs desktop?